 The Fixed Region regression equations for the Western Coastal Plain Region of Maryland were updated using annual peak flow data through the 2017 water year using Bulletin 17C (England and others, 2019).
-The regression equations were based on 23 stations (11 active and 12 discontinued stations) and the statistically significant explanatory variables were drainage area, in square miles; percent impervious area at the midpoint of the gaging station record; and percent of A soils based on SSURGO data downloaded from the NRCS soil survey web site in May 2018.
-The legacy SSURGO data in GISHydro and the May 2018 SSURGO data were both evaluated in the regression analysis to determine which set of soils data provided the most accurate regression equations.
-The May 2018 SSURGO data provided the most accurate regression equations and is now the default soils data in GISHydro.
+The regression equations were based on 23 stations (11 active and 12 discontinued stations) and the statistically significant explanatory variables were drainage area, in square miles; percent impervious area at the midpoint of the gaging station record; and percent of A soils based on SSURGO data downloaded from the NRCS soil survey web site in October 2021.
+The legacy SSURGO data in GISHydro and the October 2021 SSURGO data were both evaluated in the regression analysis to determine which set of soils data provided the most accurate regression equations.
+The October 2021 SSURGO data in GISHydro.